p0o/Pond-Of-Frogs/src/NOTES.md

 ```bash
 npm install
 ```
+Now please install compass if you didn't already installed it on your machine.
+Follow the instructions [here](http://compass-style.org/install/).
-You can start changing files by running this command.
+After having compass in your command line you can start changing files by running below command.
 It will automatically detect all changes and output them into /build directory.
 This command monitor Sass and JS files in real time.

 ```bash
 npm run start